KrazyCo/EE2010-Pub-POS-group-6/README.md

 # EE2010 Pub POS group 6

-This repository contains the code and documentation for the EE2010 Pub POS system developed by group 6.
+This repository contains the code for the EE2010 Pub Point Of Sale (POS) system developed by group 6.
 The system is designed to streamline the ordering and payment process in a pub environment.

 ## Features